Tight Regret Bounds for Noisy Optimization of a Brownian Motion: Lower Bounds

 \subsection{Auxiliary Lemmas}

 We first state some useful properties of a BM.
-The {\em Brownian meander}, defined to be a Brownian motion conditioned on being non-negative, plays an important role in our analysis, as it characterizes the distribution of function values to the left and right of the maximum of $W$ (see \lemref{BrownianMeanderIdenticalDistributionLemma} in Appendix \ref{app:results}).
-Formally, given a standard BM $(W_x)_{x \in [0,1]}$, we define a Brownian meander as $(W_x \mid \min_{x' \in [0,1]} W_{x'} \ge 0)_{x \in [0,1]}$.
+The {\em Brownian meander}~\cite{durrett1977weak} plays an important role in our analysis, as it characterizes the distribution of function values to the left and right of the maximum of $W$ (see \lemref{BrownianMeanderIdenticalDistributionLemma} in Appendix~\ref{app:results}).
+Formally, given a standard BM $(W_x)_{x \in [0,1]}$, we define a Brownian meander as the process $(W_x \mid \min_{x' \in [0,1]} W_{x'} \ge 0)$ for $x \in [0,1]$.
+Note that although the event $\{\min_{x' \in [0,1]} W_{x'} \ge 0\}$ has probability zero, this conditional distribution is known to remain well-defined \cite{durrett1977weak}.

-The following lemmas characterize the distribution of the running maximum or minimum of a Brownian meander; the proofs are given in Appendices \ref{ProofRunMax} and \ref{ProofRunMin}.
+The following lemmas characterize the distribution of the running maximum or minimum of a Brownian meander; the proofs are given in Sections \ref{ProofRunMax} and \ref{ProofRunMin}.

 \begin{lemma} For a standard BM $W$, for any $0 < s < t$ and $ 0 \le x < \frac{\sqrt{s}}{2}$, it holds that

 \end{lemma}

 \begin{lemma} For a BM $W$ with initial value $W_0 = u$, we have for any $0 < \varepsilon < u$ that